 Note: This 6LU8 Spud design is provided for reference.
-I offer an improved Spud design in my Novar Spud.
+I offer a much improved and much better documented Spud design in my Novar Spud.
 The Novar Spud provides much more flexibility, supports multiple tube types (including the 6LU8 with some creative wiring), and better performance.
-I also offer PCBs for the Novar Spud.
+I also offer professionally made PCBs for the Novar Spud.

 I have done a bunch of semiconductor-based circuit design.
 I actually design semiconductors for a living and until I started the design of this Spud, I had never dabbled in vacuum tube technology.
 As all beginners I figured I’d start big.
 Ya’ know… At least 50 W per channel, push-pull, etc., but after reading up on tube technology, I decided to start in the kiddie end of the pool.
 A couple of realizations led to this decision.
 First off, it generally pays off to familiarize oneself with the pitfalls of simpler circuits before going all in.
 Secondly, I did the math on how much power I actually needed in order to create a reasonably loud music playback experience and ended up concluding that a couple of watts would be sufficient.
 Subsequent measurements have revealed that for critical listening, I tend to want to turn the volume down when the peak output power approaches about 1 W even with my 87 dB/W*m efficient speakers.
 So I settled on designing an amp that would provide a few watts of output power, that would be possible to build with parts available at major electronics component distributors (well, except the tubes), and that didn’t cost the monetary equivalent of my first born child.
 Soon The Spud was born.